Digital Nomad Visa in Spain: Requirements, Taxes and Application Process

 Frequently Asked Questions

-Yes, in most cases.
+Yes, digital nomads in Spain usually need to pay taxes in Spain.
 Tax obligations depend on your residency status and individual situation.

-Yes.
-This is the basis of the visa.
-However, you may still need to register as autónomo in Spain.
+Yes, digital nomads can work for foreign clients in Spain.
+This is one of the main bases of the Digital Nomad Visa, although you may still need to register as autónomo in Spain.

-Usually not if you are self-employed.
-It typically applies to employees of Spanish companies.
+No, digital nomads usually cannot apply for the Beckham Law in Spain if they are self-employed.
+It typically applies to employees working for Spanish companies.

 What happens if I stay more than 183 days?

-You will generally be considered a tax resident and required to declare your worldwide income in Spain.
+If you stay more than 183 days in Spain, you will generally become a tax resident in Spain and may need to declare your worldwide income there.